 We participated in a securities lending program to optimize investment income.
 The program was terminated in the fourth quarter of 2011.
 We loaned certain investment securities for short periods of time in exchange for collateral initially equal to at least 102% of the fair value of the investment securities on loan.
-The fair value of the loaned investment securities was monitored on a daily basis, with additional collateral obtained or refunded as the fair value of the loaned investment securities, was deposited by the borrower with an independent lending agent.
+The fair value of the loaned investment securities was monitored on a daily basis, with additional collateral obtained or refunded as the fair value of the loaned investment securities fluctuated.
+The collateral, which may have been in the form of cash or U.S. Government securities, was deposited by the borrower with an independent lending agent.
 Any cash collateral was recorded on our consolidated balance sheets in other current assets, along with a liability to reflect our obligation to return the collateral included with trade accounts payable and accrued expenses.
-The cash collateral was invested by the lending agent according to our investment guidelines, primarily in money market funds, certificates of deposit, and short-term corporate and asset-backed securities was not recorded in our consolidated balance sheets because, absent default by the borrower, we did not have the right to sell, pledge or otherwise reinvest securities collateral.
+The cash collateral was invested by the lending agent according to our investment guidelines, primarily in money market funds, certificates of deposit, and short-term corporate and asset-backed securities, and accounted for consistent with our investment securities.
+Collateral received in the form of securities was not recorded in our consolidated balance sheets because, absent default by the borrower, we did not have the right to sell, pledge or otherwise reinvest securities collateral.
 Loaned securities continued to be carried as investment securities on the consolidated balance sheets.
 Earnings on the invested cash collateral, net of expense, associated with the securities lending payable were recorded as investment income.